andrewmuhn/employee-tracker/README.md

 	npm i
 ```

-(Note: Node.js and npm need to be installed to perform this action.
-Installing Node.js will also install npm)
+> **Note**: Node.js and npm need to be installed to perform this action.
+Installing Node.js will also install npm

 - Then in order to source the database and seed it with test data run from your terminal: